Find out how to save when you're shopping for a car loan

 - Get pre-approved: Getting pre-approved for your loan means that you've set your limits before setting foot in a dealer's showroom.
 Getting pre-approved doesn't mean you've made a commitment, but it does give you an idea of what you can afford.

 - Shop for your car: Now it's time to visit your local auto dealers.
 Find the exact car you want, and then let your lender know the year, make, model, and Vehicle Identification Number.
 You will also need to purchase car insurance as soon as possible.
 Most dealers will not let you drive away without showing proof of car insurance.

 Improving Your Chances of Getting Approved for a Car Loan

 What if your credit isn't good enough to get a car loan on your own?
 Here are a couple of ways to improve your odds.

 Get a Co-Signer

-Peer to Peer Auto Loan
+Peer-to-Peer Auto Loan

 Can't find a co-signer to back you?
-Several peer-to-peer auto loan websites are available to help connect lenders and buyers.
-Your credit score will be run, and you will be slated "high risk" if you have a low or nonexistent score.
+Peer-to-peer auto loan websites are available to help connect lenders and buyers.
+With peer-to-peer lending, instead of applying for a loan from a large corporation, you're seeking a loan from individual investors.
+After setting up a profile explaining why you need the loan, your credit score will be run, and you will be slated "high risk" if you have a low or nonexistent score.